cardano-foundation/developer-portal/docs/native-tokens/minting.md

 :::

 As usual, we need to calculate the fee.
-To make a better differentiation we are going to name the variable <i>burnfee</i>:
+To make a better differentiation we named the variable <i>burnfee</i>:

 ```bash
 burnfee=$(cardano-cli transaction calculate-min-fee --tx-body-file burning.raw --tx-in-count 1 --tx-out-count 1 --witness-count 1 --$testnet --protocol-params-file protocol.json | cut -d " " -f1)